Mathias-SantAnna/lotr-collectibles/README.md

 | Email subscription                          |     3      |            4            |
 | Add, Edit, Remove products (Admin only)     |     4      |            4            |

-Below are the additional functions and features that can improve the website, however, these are not mandatory to achieve the current user goals and stories.
-Some are not implemented due to a lack of my current skills & knowledge and some are due to a lack of time.
+Listed below are the extra functions and features that can improve the website, although they are not required to accomplish the present user goals and stories.
+Some are not executed because I don't have the necessary skills and knowledge yet, while others are due to a lack of time.
 | Opportunity                                     | Importance | Viability / Feasibility |
 | :------------------------------------------     | :--------: | :---------------------: |
 | Displaying number of product images per product |     4      |            2            |